dejohansson/ANN-Chatbot/README.md

 # ANN-Chatbot
-A simple chatbot built on an artificial neural network.
+A simple Telegram chatbot built with BERT and GPT2.
 This project is part of the course D7046E.